Could your patient's symptoms be masking aPAP?

 An abnormal

-Other pulmonary infection diagnoses that are refractory to treatment1,10,11
+Other pulmonary infection diagnoses that are refractory to treatment1,12

 Then it is time to test for GM-CSF autoantibodies.

-Once you suspect aPAP may be causing your patient’s symptoms, request the GM-CSF autoantibody blood test at no cost to you or your patient.2,3
+Once you suspect aPAP may be causing your patient’s symptoms, request a GM-CSF autoantibody blood test.2,10

 European Respiratory Society Guidelines for the Diagnosis and Management of Pulmonary Alveolar Proteinosis.
-Cormac McCarthy, Francesco Bonella, Marissa O’Callaghan, Clairelyne Dupin, Tiago Alfaro, Markus Fally, Raphael Borie, Ilaria Campo, Vincent Cottin, Aurelie Fabre, Matthias Griese, Alice Hadchouel, Stephane Jouneau, Maria Kokosi, Effrosyni Manali, Helmut Prosch, Bruce Trapnell, Marcel Veltkamp, Tisha Wang, Ingrid Toews, Alexander Mathioudakis, Elisabeth Bendstrup European Respiratory Journal (In Press) 2400725; DOI: 10.1183/13993003.00725-2024 Published 15 August 2024
+Cormac McCarthy, Francesco Bonella, Marissa O’Callaghan, Clairelyne Dupin, Tiago Alfaro, Markus Fally, Raphael Borie, Ilaria Campo, Vincent Cottin, Aurelie Fabre, Matthias Griese, Alice Hadchouel, Stephane Jouneau, Maria Kokosi, Effrosyni Manali, Helmut Prosch, Bruce C. Trapnell, Marcel Veltkamp, Tisha Wang, Ingrid Toews, Alexander G. Mathioudakis, Elisabeth Bendstrup.

 How to test

-When diagnosing aPAP, consider a simple and accurate GM-CSF autoantibody blood test instead of an invasive diagnostic bronchoalveolar lavage or a lung biopsy.1-3
+When diagnosing aPAP, consider a simple and accurate GM-CSF autoantibody blood test instead of an invasive diagnostic bronchoalveolar lavage or a lung biopsy.1,2,10

 This test is designed to provide results as quantitative anti–GM-CSF concentrations.
 It comes in a compact package with clear, step-by-step instructions.